Jack polynomials and orientability generating series of maps: Introduction

+A \emph{bicolored graph $G$} is defined as a bipartite graph together with the choice of the coloring of its vertex set $\V=\V(G)$; we denote by $\V_\bullet=\V_\bullet(G)$ and $\V_\circ=\V_\circ(G)$ respectively the sets of black and white vertices of $G$.

-An \emph{embedding $F$ of a bipartite graph $G$ to a Young diagram $\lambda$} is a function which maps the set $V_\circ(G)$ of white vertices of $G$ to the set of columns of $\lambda$, which maps the set $V_\bullet(G)$ of black vertices of $G$ to the set of rows of $\lambda$, and maps the edges of $G$ to boxes of $\lambda$, see Figure \ref{fig:embedding}.
-We also require that an embedding preserves the relation of \emph{incidence}, i.e.,~a vertex $V$ and an incident edge $E$ should be mapped to a row or column $F(V)$ which contains the box $F(E)$.
+An \emph{embedding $F$ of a bicolored graph $G$ to a Young diagram $\lambda$} is a function which maps $\V_\circ$ to the set of columns of $\lambda$, maps $\V_\bullet$ to the set of rows of $\lambda$, and maps the edge set $\E(G)$ of $G$ to the set of boxes of $\lambda$, see \cref{fig:embedding}.
+We also require that an embedding preserves the relation of \emph{incidence}, i.e.,~a vertex $v\in \V(G)$ and an incident edge $e\in \E(G)$ should be mapped to a row or column $F(v)$ which contains the box $F(e)$.

 We denote by $N_G(\lambda)$ the number of such embeddings of $G$ to $\lambda$.
-Quantities $N_G(\lambda)$ were introduced in our paper \cite{FeraySniady2011a} and they proved to be very useful for studying various asymptotic and enumerative problems of the representation theory of symmetric groups \cite{FeraySniady2011a,DolegaF'eray'Sniady2008}.
+The quantities $N_G(\lambda)$ were introduced in the paper \cite{FeraySniady2011a} and they proved to be very useful for studying various asymptotic and enumerative problems of the representation theory of the symmetric groups \cite{FeraySniady2011a,DolegaF'eray'Sniady2008}.

+When dealing with Jack polynomials, it will be convenient to consider the following slightly deformed version: